Most popular package

 Is this an alternative to seeing my GP?

-No. Health screening is for prevention, baseline testing and risk awareness, not diagnosis.
-If you have active health concerns, see your GP.
+No. Health screening is for baseline testing and risk awareness, not diagnosis.
+If you have symptoms that are worrying you, please speak to your GP.
 We will always recommend you do so if your results suggest medical follow-up.

 Ready to book your Optimal Health Check?